music

 The Pixel and the Heart

-Marylou Maynard — oklou — is a French producer and songwriter who makes music that sounds like what it feels like to live inside a screen.
-Not in the dystopian sense — not the cold-technology critique that a lot of electronic music reaches for — but in the genuine, deeply human sense: the loneliness of digital space, the real intimacy that can exist there, the specific texture of contemporary emotional life when so much of it is mediated through glass.
+Marylou Mayniel, performing as oklou, is a French producer and songwriter who makes music that sounds like what it feels like to live inside a screen.
+Not in the dystopian sense, not the cold-technology critique that a lot of electronic music reaches for, but in the genuine, deeply human sense: the loneliness of digital space, the real intimacy that can exist there, the specific texture of contemporary emotional life when so much of it is mediated through glass.

-gdflt came out in 2023 and is the fullest realization yet of what she's been building.
-The title, read as 'go default,' carries the album's thesis: the default settings of how we relate to each other, to technology, to our own feelings in a hyper-connected era.
-The music is pop in the most expansive sense of the word — accessible, melodically rich, emotionally legible — but the production language is defiantly strange: glitchy textures, pitch-shifted vocals, rhythms that feel simultaneously human and algorithmic.
+gdflt came out in 2023 and is the fullest realisation yet of what she was building.
+The title, read as "go default," carries the album's thesis: the default settings of how we relate to each other, to technology, to our own feelings in a hyper-connected era.
+The music is pop in the most expansive sense of the word, accessible, melodically rich, emotionally legible, but the production language is defiantly strange: glitchy textures, pitch-shifted vocals, rhythms that feel simultaneously human and algorithmic.

-The writing is what I keep coming back to. oklou is a precise and observational lyricist — not in a literary way, not in the way that announces itself as literary, but in the way that finds the specific detail and trusts it to do emotional work.
-There are lines on this record that I've turned over in my mind for weeks, that articulate something about the experience of intimacy in the digital age that I hadn't seen articulated so cleanly before.
+The writing is what keeps demanding return.
+Oklou is a precise and observational lyricist, not in a literary way, not in the way that announces itself as literary, but in the way that finds the specific detail and trusts it to do emotional work.
+There are lines on this record that articulate something about the experience of intimacy in the digital age that had not been stated so cleanly before.

 The Hyperpop Adjacent Problem

-oklou is often placed in the hyperpop-adjacent category and I understand the impulse — the production elements are there, the willingness to process and distort, the internet-native aesthetic — but the emotional temperature is entirely different.
-Hyperpop, at its most characteristic, treats the overload of stimulation as a kind of joy, a maximalism that's also a philosophy. oklou's maximalism is more conflicted.
+Oklou is often placed in the hyperpop-adjacent category and the impulse is understandable.
+The production elements are there, the willingness to process and distort, the internet-native aesthetic.
+But the emotional temperature is entirely different.
+Hyperpop, at its most characteristic, treats the overload of stimulation as a kind of joy, a maximalism that is also a philosophy.
+Oklou's maximalism is more conflicted.
 The overload is present but it hurts.
-The beauty is real but it's also a symptom.
+The beauty is real but it is also a symptom.

-This emotional ambivalence is what makes gdflt interesting to me beyond its formal qualities.
-She's not celebrating digital life or critiquing it.
-She's inhabiting it with the full complexity of someone for whom it is simply life — the only world available, loved and mourned simultaneously.
+This emotional ambivalence is what makes gdflt interesting beyond its formal qualities.
+She is not celebrating digital life or critiquing it.
+She is inhabiting it with the full complexity of someone for whom it is simply life: the only world available, loved and mourned simultaneously.

 What the Internet Tastes Like

-I've been trying for a few years to find music that accurately represents what it feels like to grow up deeply online — not as satire or as criticism, but as honest phenomenology.
-Most music either avoids the subject or aestheticizes it in ways that feel simplistic.
+I have been trying for a few years to find music that accurately represents what it feels like to grow up deeply online, not as satire or criticism, but as honest phenomenology.
+Most music either avoids the subject or aestheticises it in ways that feel simplistic.

 gdflt feels like the inside of that experience.
-The feelings the internet generates — the simultaneous connection and isolation, the overwhelming availability of stimulation, the way relationships form and dissolve across screens, the ache of something being close enough to touch but not quite — are all present in this music, not as subject matter but as structure.
+The feelings the internet generates, the simultaneous connection and isolation, the overwhelming availability of stimulation, the way relationships form and dissolve across screens, the ache of something being close enough to touch but not quite, are all present in this music.
+Not as subject matter.
+As structure.

 View all